percona/everest-doc/docs/upgrade_operators.md

 To upgrade database operators via the Percona Everest UI:
 {.power-number}

 1. Log in to the Percona Everest UI and navigate to <i class="uil uil-cog"></i> **Settings > Namespaces**.

-2. Click on the namespace where you want to upgrade the database operators.
 You will see all the database operators installed in that namespace.

 3. Once the upgrade for the database operators becomes available, you can initiate the upgrade process by clicking on **Upgrade**.

     ![!image](images/upgrade_buttons_page.png)